dotjunior/about/README.md

 About
 -----
-dotJunior (.junior) is an open source project/idea aiming to bring a safer internet to parents and children through the creation of a new Top Level Domain (like .com,.net or .org) called .junior.
+*dotJunior (.junior) is an open source project/idea aiming to bring a safer internet to parents and children through the creation of a new Top Level Domain (like .com,.net or .org) called .junior.*

 dotJunior will have a nominal registration fee and will only contain sites relevant and safe for children to view.

 For more infomation, visit our [website](http://dotjunior.com).

+Our aim is for ICANN to allow for the creation of the dotJunior extension managed by the dotJunior team and funded by contributions of supporters.

 Donate
 -----